 Step 5 - Raise funds to cover shipping and related expenses

 Each book drive organizer is responsible for covering the costs of shipping the books to their African destination.
 The funds are needed in two stages: For one library of 1,000 books about $200 - $350 (depending on how many paperbacks vs hard cover books are included) will be needed to ship the books to our warehouse in New Orleans using USPS media mail.
 These funds go directly to the book drive organizer to use and ALP cannot provide tax receipts.
 Donors may use the post office receipts as proof of contribution for their taxes.
 The second stage is sending $250 to ALP to cover your share of the International shipping charges of the container of libraries from New Orleans to their African destination.
 This money comes directly to ALP and we issue tax receipts directly to the donor.
+You can check on how much money has been to sent to ALP by entering your book drive code here.
 More information about shipping will be included in the shipping instructions sent to book drive organizers towards the end of their drives.

 The best kind of fundraiser gets your entire community into the spirit of contributing to a great cause.
 You want a lot of "buzz" so that everyone is talking about your library project.